01928 788230

 • Active learning – children concentrate, keep on trying if they encounter difficulties and enjoy their achievements.

-• Creating and thinking critically – children have and develop their own ideas, make links
+• Creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 Cross-Curricular Links

-History is regulary taught alongside texts enabling children to link narrative to their learning.
+History is regularly taught alongside texts enabling children to link narrative to their learning.
 Specifically chosen texts are used within history lessons to acquire knowledge, whilst providing opportunities for children to develop their inference skills.
 We believe that our history curriculum allows children to develop and enhance their English, Maths and Computing Skills.

 Through History teaching, our children develop knowledge and skills that are transferable to other curriculum areas and are used to promote their spiritual, moral, social and cultural development.